Stuck trying to track your iFrames properly?

-In this article, we’re gonna teach you how to track conversions through iFrames with the help of Google Tag Manager?
+In this post, I’ll go over how to track conversions through iFrames with the help of a tool called Google Tag Manager.

 What are iFrames?

-Important: You need developer access to the iframe in question.
-80% of the cases that I come across where people want to track interactions within an iFrame are not possible because they don’t have access to the iFrame itself.
+🚨 Note: You need developer access to the iframe in question.
+80% of the cases I see of people who want to track iFrames are simply not possible because they don’t have access to the iFrame in question.

 Inspecting Your iFrame Element

 What if you wanted to pick up interactions such as button clicks, form submits and so on with the help of Google Tag Manager within an iFrame?

 Alright today our journey starts in our demo shop and I have made up a page here called iFrame, and on that page we have already Google Tag Manager, and so as you can see that also we have implemented an iFrame.

 Now how do I know that this is an iFrame?
 You see this frame but it’s not all that apparent in a page itself, what you can do is right-click on where you suspect there’s an iFrame in Chrome, and you would see here that it says View Frame Source.
 Because what an iFrame essentially is is another website inside of a website.

 So when we would inspect this element, we see our developer tools pop up here, and we would see another HTML page, a whole another HTML page inside of our existing HTML page, and that would be apparent through this iFrame tag, ’cause another webpage loads within this iFrame tag.

 If we wanted to see what this page would look like, we can also right-click here and go to View Frame Source.